mrlb05/Nifty4Gemini/docs/nifty/introduction.rst

 - These steps launch the appropriate routines, and
 - These routines launch the appropriate sub-routines.

 Nifty is built at the lowest level from Python and IRAF subroutines.
-It is built so that it is relatively easy to change the implentation of the underlying task.
+It is built so that it is relatively easy to change the implementation of the underlying tasks.

 Updates
 -------

+To update Nifty, do five things:

+- Do your development in a new branch or fork, not the master branch of the repository
+- Run the test data reductions in the tests directory
+- Pick an appropriate version number
+- Create a new Github Release
+- Upload the latest version to PyPi.org
+- Create a new DIO and update the DOI in the README

 Version Numbers